-I also included in this collection–the manhunters–who are the professionals who pursue these outlaws.
+As I've said, I also included in this collection–the manhunters–who are the professionals who pursue these outlaws.
 I think they too, are relentless.
 Those who fight "monsters" are also part of this collection because if they "... gaze long enough into the abyss, the abyss gazes back on them."
 (1) I believe the manhunters' work causes to them profound harm.
-They become as injured as those they pursue, only differently.
+They become as injured (sometimes, with post-traumatic stress disorder, PTSD) as those they pursue, only different.

 My work in this collection isn't an apology for crime, it's my interpretation of the criminal phenomenon.

 1 The above quote is a freedom I have allowed myself to use in this context.
 It's from Friedrich Nietzsche, as we may know.
-It's also used by Robert Ressler (1937-2013, US), a FBI agent that coined the term "serial killer" during the 1970s.
-After his government service, Ressler became a crime consultant and author.
+It's also used by Robert Ressler (1937-2013, US), an FBI agent that coined the term "serial killer" during the 1970s.

-Another interesting work using mixed mediums is one I recently created.
-The work I'm referring to is Inmate No. 7, where I portray my interpretation of the character's life in two different mediums: a painting (oil and acrylic on canvas) and a physical sculpture (plasticine, clay, plaster, cement, and acrylic paint).
+An interesting work using mixed mediums is one I recently created, Inmate No. 7, where I portray my interpretation of an inmate in two different mediums: a painting (oil and acrylic on canvas) and a physical sculpture (plasticine, clay, plaster, cement, and acrylic paint).
 I present these two artworks as a unit.
 This to provoke a speech, a certain interaction between both works.

-- ORIGINAL PAINTINGS.
-Send me an email if you’re interested in acquiring any original painting or visit:
+ORIGINAL PAINTINGS.
+Send me an email if you’re interested in acquiring any original painting.

 Other activity: Online Art Instruction

 I’m an online art instructor for company groups–to reduce stress and enrich their lives using MINDFULNESS–and individuals.
-So, for those interested, head over to patreon.com/veronicahuacuja or contact me through email@example.com
+You'll find the course's characteristics at Online Art Course.

 I teach in traditional or digital techniques: portraits, human and animal body at rest and in movement, landscapes, still life, etc.